progress.indeterminate

 macro

-Wraps the given forms in an indeterminate progress indicator.
+(animate! & body)Equivalent to clojure.core/do, but displays an indeterminate progress indicator (aka ‘spinner’) while the forms are executing.
 If the first form is the keyword :opts, the second form must be a map, containing any/all of these keys:

 animatef!